333Abe/react-webpack-babel-template/README.md

 - devtool: inline source map aids with errors finding errors, development only
 - plugins:
   - HtmlWebpackPlugin is used for setting the template output html file [options](https://github.com/jantimon/html-webpack-plugin#options)
-  - [CopyWebpackPlugin](https://webpack.js.org/plugins/copy-webpack-plugin/) is used to transfer images and fonts from the public folder to the dist folder
+  - [CopyWebpackPlugin](https://webpack.js.org/plugins/copy-webpack-plugin/) is used to transfer images and fonts from the public folder to the dist folder.
+Uncomment the respective patterns when files are added to the images and fonts folders.
 - output: settings for the filename and location of the build files. clean: true ensures old files from previous builds are deleted.
 - module: rules: set up for [Babel](https://webpack.js.org/loaders/babel-loader/), css, images and fonts
+- resolve: extensions: allows import of files with specifying (.js, .jsx) file extensions

 ## package.json